In energy-reliant Canada, banks and investors face dilemma in meeting emissions target

 “The challenge with the current push to divest banks because they’re involved in fossil fuels is that these are the very same banks critical to help meet many of our goals in alternative energy and sustainable financing,” said Jamie Bonham, director of corporate engagement at NEI Investments, which holds shares of the five banks.

-They remain some of the biggest financiers of fossil fuel producers globally, with TD the world's top oil sands banker and RBC Canada's biggest financier of fossil fuels, in 2020, according to the Rainforest Action Network.
-RBC, TD and Bank of Nova Scotia (BNS.TO) were among the 12 worst banks for fossil fuel financing globally between 2016 and 2020.
+They remain some of the biggest financiers of fossil fuel producers globally, with TD the world's top oil sands banker and RBC Canada's biggest financier of fossil fuels, in 2020, according to the Rainforest Action Network here.
+RBC, TD and Bank of Nova Scotia were among the 12 worst banks for fossil fuel financing globally between 2016 and 2020.

 Reports from the banks show none of the proceeds of green bonds they issued last year went to renewable projects by traditional energy companies.